Frequently Asked Questions

 How do I know if this is an equity incident?

 For community members who are evaluating whether a given situation falls under Berklee’s equity policy, the Equity team first wants you to know that, when in doubt, community members should report incidents so the specific situation can be evaluated.
-Berklee employees are required to report information to the assistant vice president for equity and Title IX/Title IX coordinator, unless the employee who received the information is acting as a licensed mental health clinician.
+All responsible employees at Berklee are required to report information to the assistant vice president for equity and Title IX/Title IX coordinator.

-If the answer to all three of these questions is yes, then the incident likely should be addressed through the equity policy.
-Community members should report this incident to the assistant vice president for equity and Title IX.
-The report should be taken seriously, and resources (including those listed here) should be offered to all those involved.
-The information should be reported to:
+If the answer to all three of these questions is yes, then the incident likely should be addressed through the Equity Policy.
+Community members should report this incident to the assistant vice president for equity and Title IX/Title IX coordinator:

 equity@berklee.edu